Know your Queue Data Structures in 60 seconds

 1. A simple queue is a linear queue.
 We insert data until the queue becomes full.

-2. Circular queue, commonly referred to as Ring buffer, is a linear queue where the head of the queue is connected back to the tail.
+2. A circular queue, commonly referred to as a Ring buffer, is a linear queue where the head of the queue is connected back to the tail.
 Data is enqueued in the head and dequeued from the tail

 Get one step closer to your dream job!